andrico1234/accessible-accordion-workshop/README.md

 Why not try and remove our calls to `currentBlock.classList.add("visible");` by using the built-in [`hidden` HTML](https://html.spec.whatwg.org/multipage/interaction.html#the-hidden-attribute) attribute.

+---

 ### Task 3: Progressive Enhancement (advanced)

 Progressive enhancement is the focus on building web experiences with a solid foundation, and then adding enhancements on top of that foundation.
 In the context of an accordion, it would mean ensuring that all content is perceivable before we add our styles and interactivity.

 Since the accordion hides child content by default, and can only be displayed using JavaScript, what happens if someone tries to use our accordion, and JavaScript isn't enabled.

-Note: To disabled JavaScript in your browser follow the steps:
+Note: To disable JavaScript in your browser follow the steps:

 - open up your Chrome browser console
 - use cmd + shift + p to open up the command palette